Skip to content

 How the UK Population Is Changing

-The UK has seen a steady rise in older adults over the past few decades, driven by longer life expectancy and lower birth rates.
+The UK has seen a steady rise in the number of older adults over the past few decades, driven by longer life expectancy and lower birth rates.
 This shift is reshaping everything from healthcare to housing.

 Key trends include: